 Carlo Amalfi was an Italian painter working in Naples and Sorrento; his works include sacred and secular themes as well as portraits.
+He was born in Vico Equense (1707) and died in Naples (1787).

 Portrait of a Musician (?
 18th century), painting, unknown artist, provenance or location.
+Ref.
+Walter Bergmann, Slide Collection WB50 (Anthony Rowland-Jones, pers. comm.
+2003, b&w).